Vernon Lions Club

 More information on Eyeglass Recycling can be found on their website clerc.ca/

-This year’s event will be held at the beautiful VERNON GOLF & COUNTRY CLUB on Saturday, May 31st, 2025.
+This year’s event will be held at the beautiful VERNON GOLF & COUNTRY CLUB in May 2026.

 With amazing community support, last year we were able to raise almost $20,000 for CAMP WINFIELD.
 This is a beautiful facility in Lake Country designed to ensure the specific needs of children and adults in our community with varied abilities are met.
 It is fully inclusive and accessible, so any individual with a disability can participate in any activity.
 There are rope courses, big swings, talent shows, swimming, campfires, arts & crafts and so many smiles.
 None of this comes cheap, so once again we depend on the participation and generosity of our community to help us meet our funding goals.
 Let’s send as many individuals as possible to Camp!